-I recently acquired the all-but-forgotten CyberVision 2001, another late-70s attempt at breaching the home TV-hookup computer market.
+I recently acquired the all-but-forgotten Cybervision 2001 (trademark stylized as "CyberVision 2001") , another late-70s attempt at breaching the home TV-hookup computer market.
 This system was sold exclusively in the Montgomery Ward catalog, and was featured prominently in a two-page opening spread in its 1978 Spring/Summer edition.
-The set sported the RCA 1802 CPU and to large capacity was a beefed up rendition of the popular COSMAC Elf kit.
+The set sported the RCA 1802 CPU, 4K RAM and 1K ROM.
 The one I received is of multiple levels of despair and with little to no information, schematics and materials to go by online I figure I'll start a blog post to chronicle my experience.
 I will fill in with photos and/or videos in time.

 Initial Observations and Overview

 The set is housed in an all-wooden, blond-tone enclosure.
 This is unusual compared to the common plastic moldings seen in most systems from the era and gives it much more of a prototype feel than other sets I've worked on.
 It has a simple woodgrain inspired logo adhered to the front surface, a large volume control potentiometer, simple red power light indicator, and a mini push-button start/reset switch.
 These are all drilled and affixed directly to the otherwise plain wooden face, with the words VOL, ON and START stamped below them.